knaw-huc/data-envelopes/help_documentation.md

 The backgrounds of contributors can also affect the dataset.
 For example, if non-Dutch contributors transcribe Dutch place names, then there may be more errors than if native Dutch contributors performed the transcription.
 At the same time, a non-Dutch historical expert may be more successful in the transcription of historical documents than a Dutch layperson.

+Avoid speculations when writing this section and stick to facts.
+For example, state that Dutch place names were transcribed by non-Dutch contributors.
+Do not add 'so there were probably more errors' unless this has been measured to be the case.

 ## 5.1 Human Annotators<a id='level-5-annotator'></a>
 Human annotators - people who enriched the original data with extra information such as labels - have a large influence on the results of the annotation process.
 For this reason, it is important to know information about the annotators that may have influenced the results.
-For example, native Dutch speakers will have different results when annotating documents with Dutch placenames than native English speakers.
+For example, native Dutch speakers may have different results when annotating documents with Dutch placenames than native English speakers.
 Information about the annotation instructions is also important here, as the instructions can help in standardising responses over annotators, reducing their own influence on the results.

 This section focuses on **who** created the annotations, not on **what** is in the annotations.
 A description of what was annotated can be entered in Section 3.6.